ks9205124-cloud/time-complexity-analyzer/README.md

 ```
 Or just hit **Run** on `TimeComplexityAnalyzerApplication.java` in IntelliJ.

 The backend starts at `http://localhost:8080`.
-Hibernate will auto-create the `submissions` table in `tca_db` on first run.
+Hibernate will auto-create the table in `tca_db` on first run.

 ### 5. Open the frontend
 Since the frontend lives in `src/main/resources/static/`, Spring Boot serves it directly.
 With the app running, open: